成人B站

 Programme structure

-After receiving your application, we try to establish if we have the necessary expertise to supervise your project and we begin to form a supervisory team for you.
+After receiving your application, we will establish if we have the expertise to supervise your project.
 This will normally consist of a Director of Studies (DoS), who will be your lead supervisor, and at least one other supervisor, who will offer you additional support and guidance throughout your studies.
-If, following a successful interview, you are offered a place as a full-time student, your programme of study will look something like this:
+If you are offered a place as a student, your programme of study will look like the outline below.

 • RSDP4001: Developing as a Researcher